acisseJZhong/Project---Reconstruct-Face-from-Voice/README.md

 # Reconstructing faces from voices

+This README file is written by Yandong Wen in the [repository](https://github.com/cmu-mlsp/reconstructing_faces_from_voices) for his work Reconstructing Faces from Voices.

 ##### Implementation of [Reconstructing faces from voices](https://arxiv.org/abs/1905.10604) paper
 Yandong Wen, Rita Singh, and Bhiksha Raj